pavankothawade/Aladdin-2D-Game/Team_activity.md

 Vinit Singh
 * Implemented Design Pattern.

+Shripal Modani
+* Transition and integration of Level 1 & Level 2
+* Added Apple and shooting in Level 2
+* Debugging and implementation of Observer pattern.

 Pavan Kothawade
 * Added hurdle functionality in level 2
 * Added scrolling background in level 2